 6 Challenges Facing Stay-at-Home Moms Whose Husbands Want Divorce - and Tips to Overcome Them!

 This next section is an interview with Irene Schreiner, LMFT.
 Irene is a marriage and family therapist based in Downers Grove, Illinois who works with couples and individuals to teach them the skills necessary to have great relationships as well as how to heal the damage caused by bad relationships.
 Her practice specializes in empowering individuals to be the best versions of themselves so that they can also be amazing significant others.

 I had a chance to sit down and talk with Irene about the unique challenges a stay-at-home mom often faces when her husband wants a divorce and some tips on how they can begin to overcome those difficulties in order to move forward in a confident and empowered way.

 My Husband Wants a Divorce But I Don't

-Irene, based on your experience, why do you think it's more challenging for a stay-at-home mom to move forward with divorce if her husband initiated it?
+Irene, based on your experience, why do you think it's more challenging for a spouse who is a stay-at-home mom to move forward with divorce if her spouse initiated it?